 Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
 (1-5) Risk Level?
 Is the hazard adequately controlled?
-(Yes/No) Patrolling and supervising human and vehicle traffic flow at entry and exit points.
+(Yes/No) teaching time, Academies within the Trust will consider reducing the number of people required to come and leave during the day by either making reasonable adjustments to the Academy's start and finish times by using some form of rota system or split timetable for staff and pupils.
+Staggering arrival and departure times.
+Having more entry and exit points.
+Using appropriate signs and/or floor markings as well as introducing one-way traffic flow protocols at entry and exit points.
+Patrolling and supervising human and vehicle traffic flow at entry and exit points.
 It is still recommended that everyone limits the amount of equipment they bring into Academy each day, to essentials such as lunch boxes, hats, coats, books, stationery, mobile phones, and appropriate bags to carry the essential items.
-14. Face coverings (Makes references to HM Government's 'Local COVID Alert Levels') World Health Organisation (WHO) published a statement on 21st August 2020 about children and face covering and are now advising that "children aged 12 and over should wear a mask under the same conditions as adults, in particular when they cannot guarantee at least a 1-metre distance from others and there is widespread transmission in the area."
-From 1st September 2020 onwards, new advice will apply to the use of face coverings by adults (Staff and Visitors) and pupils in some Academies. https://www.gov.uk/government /publications/actions-for-schools-during-the-coronavirus-outbreak/guidance-for-full-opening-schools Section (1) - System of Controls; Prevention.
-Sub-section (2) - Use of face coverings in schools.
-L (2) Unlikely S (4) Significant illness, more than seven day, and affecting more than one person R (8) High Yes
+14. Face coverings in Education World Health Organisation (WHO) published a statement on 21 st August 2020 about children and face covering and are now advising that "children aged 12 and over should wear a mask under the same conditions as adults, in particular when they cannot guarantee at least a 1- metre distance from others and L (2) Unlikely S (4) Significant illness, more than seven day, and affecting more than one person R (8) High Yes